cheyanniee/httpserver/README.md

 }
 ```
 **Response:**
-Expected response is either an error or an empty response
+Expected response is either an error or the updated balances

 ---